ValkyrieStudios/mongo/README.md

 ### aggregate (pipeline:Document[], options:AggregateOptions = {}):Promise<Document[]>
-Run an aggregation pipeline against the query instance's collection and return its results as an array of Documents, this method requires you to pass an aggregation pipeline with an optional AggregateOptions parameter.
+Runs an aggregation pipeline against the query instance's collection and return its results as an array of Documents, this method requires you to pass an aggregation pipeline with an optional AggregateOptions parameter.

 Check out the following for:
 - an overview of [Mongo Aggregation Pipelines](https://www.mongodb.com/docs/manual/aggregation/).